idaholab/moose/modules/fluid_properties/doc/content/source/fluidproperties/IdealRealGasMixtureFluidProperties.md

 (primary) component and one or more non-condensable (secondary) components.
-This model (which corresponds to "Model A" in [!citep](hansel2018ncgs)) assumes that each gas in the mixture occupies the entire mixture volume at a common temperature and each has a partial pressure.
+This model (which corresponds to "Model A" in [!citep](hansel2018ncgs)) assumes that each gas in the mixture occupies the entire mixture volume at a common temperature and each has a partial pressure and is considered an ideal gas mixture approximation applied to real gases.

 ## Formulation